 - Campers will be outdoors or in open, well-ventilated areas.

 - Our daily assemblies and lunchtimes will be modified to respect social distancing.

-- Unfortunately, due to state and local directives, we will not offer field trips or transportation to and from pools that are not located at the day camp site.
+- Unfortunately, due to state and local directives, we will not offer field trips or transportation to and from pools that are not located at Track Out Camp sites.

 Maintaining a Healthy Environment Each Day

 - Campers will wash hands upon arriving at camp, before and after lunch, before and after going outside and at other times during the day.

 - Day camps held at non YMCA locations will follow the same YMCA standards for cleaning protocols.

 - These include frequent disinfection of high-touch, high-traffic areas and daily, overnight enhanced cleaning.

 - Activity areas will be cleaned in between groups.

 - Per state recommendations, campers over the age of 5 are required to wear face masks when they are unable to maintain a 6-foot distance from others.